 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

 Have you ever found yourself worrying about different things?
-Have you ever felt that big events and celebrations of your life are often clouded by a sense of worry and stress?
+Have you ever felt that a sense of worry and stress often clouds big events and celebrations of your life?
 These feelings are so common among people.

-Humans are the wisest species of them all, and they get this label because of their ability to contemplate about the future.
-Our foresight and our ability to intelligently calculate the risks attached to certain activities are the reason why we are unique.
+Humans are the wisest species of them all, and they get this label because of their ability to contemplate the future.
+Our foresight and ability to intelligently calculate the risks attached to certain activities are why we are unique.

 But our wisdom – and that inherent quality of worrying about the future – is the very reason why we feel depressed and anxious all the time.
-Many people are so consumed worrying about the things they cannot control that they forget to breathe and live in the moment.
-The result: all the beautiful moments pass by and we fail to even take notice of them.
+Many people are so consumed worrying about what they cannot control that they forget to breathe and live in the moment.
+The result: all the beautiful moments pass by, and we fail to even notice them.

-Instead of constantly thinking about what the future holds for you, you should focus your entire energy in the present.
+Instead of constantly thinking about what the future holds for you, you should focus your entire energy on the present.

 Will we ever be able to fight against the feeling of helplessness and anxiousness?
 Or will we forever be trapped inside the web of our own negative thoughts?
-The good news is that we can break free from these thoughts that dominate our mind 24/7, and the key is to stay in the present and don't be distracted.
+The good news is that we can break free from these thoughts that dominate our minds 24/7, and the key is to stay in the present and not be distracted.

 But the only way to emerge stronger and feel good even during times of adversity is for you to take charge of your life.
 A study has found that happiness is a choice.
-It is you who ought to make an effort to feel good about yourself and be happy.
+You ought to make an effort to feel good about yourself and be happy.

 The level of happiness that you can attain is directly proportional to the extent to which you stay in the present.
-In this post, we will have a look at five ways that can help us be present and live in the moment on a daily basis.
+This post will look at different ways to help us be present and live in the moment daily.